Panzani

 Panzani is a French brand of pasta.
 Since 2005, it has been a subsidiary of Ebro Foods.

 Overview

 The brand was started by Jean Panzani in Parthenay in 1950.
 In the 1950s, he sold pasta in cellophane whereas other companies used cardboard.
 From 1960 to 1964, it merged with La Lune and Régia Scaramelli.
 It was in the 1960s that it became the market leader in pasta wholesalers in France.
 In 1964, Roland Barthes analysed a commercial by Panzani in his essay entitled 'The Rhetoric of the Image', suggesting Panzani was trying to come across as Italian.

 In 1973, it was bought by Groupe Danone.
 Its TV commercials featured André Aubert as Don Patillo, a namesake for Don Camillo, made famous by Fernandel.

 In 1997, it was bought by Paribas Affaires Industrielles.
 In 2002, it bought Lustucru, another French brand of pasta.

 In April 2005, it was bought by Ebro Foods.

+In 2013, a horse meat fraud was discovered in Panzani ravioli produced by William Saurin.